 How to fill out the FAFSA with DACA status

 Only DACA students with a Social Security number (SSN) can fill out the FAFSA.
-If you have DACA status, you can apply to get an SSN if you don’t have one already.

-The FAFSA will ask if you’re a citizen, so DACA students should answer no for that question.
+The FAFSA will ask if you’re a citizen, so DACA students should answer no to that question.
 While the FAFSA will ask for your parents’ SSNs, it won’t ask if your parents are citizens.

 Parents without an SSN should use the number “000-00-0000” when asked for their SSN.
 Even though undocumented immigrants often have an Individual Taxpayer Identification Number (ITIN), they cannot use that in place of an SSN.